Are you working on building a relationship with your leopard gecko?

 If staring at you is normal behavior, you might be concerned if yours isn’t participating in this habit.

-This is especially a concern for new Leo owners who aren’t as used to the animals or for those who only have one animal to base the “normal” off of.
+This is especially a concern for new Leo owners who aren’t as used to the animals or those with only one animal to base the “normal” on.

 Don’t be worried at all.

 Your pet’s normal could be abnormal for another.

 Leopard geckos are like every other animal and even people.

 Each animal will be a little bit different with different habits, mannerisms, and personalities.

 Don’t panic if yours isn’t following you around the room with their eyes.